Frequently Asked Questions

-Can my company install TinyTask for everyone in the office?
+Can my company install TinyTask for multiple people in the office?

 A flat fee of $495 has been established for revenue-generating businesses with multiple users,

 which allows unlimited TinyTask installations within a company.
-Software updates are included with this one-time fee.
+Software updates for the current major version are included with this one-time fee.